 - Be prepared when traveling in cold weather.
 Keep a winter survival kit in the car that includes blankets, matches and extra clothes.
 Never rely on your car’s heater to be the only source to stay warm, since your car could run out of gas or be damaged in an accident.

 What should you do if you suspect you have frostbite?

 - Remove wet clothing and get into a warm environment.

 - Avoid rubbing the area – rubbing frozen tissue can cause further damage.

 - If you are concerned that you may have frozen digits/ extremities, avoid rewarming them until you are sure they will not refreeze.

 - Immediately seek medical attention.
 Getting proper treatment within 12-24 hours of rewarming of the injury, can save the frozen areas from possible amputation.

 There are good treatments for frostbite if you seek help early.
-The UCHealth Burn and Frostbite Center is the Rocky Mountain Region’s only American Burn Association and American College of Surgeons verified burn center since 1998, and has been serving the region since 1978.
+The UCHealth Burn and Frostbite Center is an American Burn Association and American College of Surgeons verified burn center since 1998 and has been serving the region since 1978.

 UCHealth Burn and Frostbite Center Anschutz Medical Campus is located at 12605 E. 16th Ave.
 Aurora, CO 80045 Or call 720.848.7583 or visit www.uchealth.org/burn for more information,